 The White African Iris is the perfect way to add a touch of the exotic to your landscape without ever leaving your backyard!

 Reduce watering and fertilizing after flowering.
 The white blooms do not like standing water or wet soil.
-Deadheading spent flowers after bloom will encourage new growth.
+Deadheading spent flower spikes with pruning shears after their 2 week bloom period will encourage new growth the next spring bloom.

 Dietes iridioides can grow up to 2-3 feet tall and 1-2 feet wide in full sun.
 African irises are a great statement piece in your garden beds.
-Prefers warmer climates across the United States in USDA planting zones 8-11.
+Prefers warmer climates across the United States in department of agriculture plant hardiness zones 8-11.

-There are many flower colors of african iris dietes but the bicolor white/yellow is a good pair together to bring sunshiney vibes.
+There are many flower colors of african iris dietes but the bicolor white and yellow is a good pair together to bring sunshine-y vibes.
+It is the best white iris variety for gifts for gardeners as it is easy to grow and we have quality plants!

 Shop the White African Iris for sale.